 First things first: Get real with yourself.
 This means opening all your bills as they arrive.
 No ignoring them.
 This is adulthood!

-Second, plug all your accounts into a third-party app.
+Second, plug all your accounts into a third-party app like Personal Capital.
 There are plenty of options that are free and have a great app and desktop experience to give you a snapshot of your income, debts, checking, saving and set budgets.